After outrage over Taylor Swift tickets, reform has been slow across the US

 Most people are being vocal about “how this is an attempt to shoot at Ticketmaster and Live Nation,” said Julia Heath, president of the California chapter of the National Independent Venue Association.
 “What’s actually happening is they are aiming at them, but they are hitting everybody else, too.”

-A bill to allow teams, venues and artists restrict how fans can resell tickets passed the Senate but failed to pass the Assembly this year after drawing concerns from consumer groups.
-State Sen. Anna Caballero, the bill’s author, promised to hold a hearing on the issue once the Legislature adjourns.

-A bill by Assemblymember Laura Friedman would ban venues and artists from restricting resales.
-The measure also would have required venues to disclose how many tickets were available for an event to prevent “holdbacks.”
+A bill by Assemblymember Laura Friedman would have banned venues and artists from restricting resales.
+That measure also would have required venues to disclose how many tickets were available for an event to prevent “holdbacks.”
 Ultimately, the bill was changed to remove both of those provisions after attracting strong industry opposition.

 “It’s been very difficult.
-It had a very strong and concerted effort from the very beginning lobby against this bill,” said Friedman, who added she was disappointed the bill was not stronger.
+It had a very strong and concerted effort from the very beginning lobby against this bill,” Friedman said.

-Industry groups also are disappointed.
-Heath, who represents independent venues, called it a “do-nothing bill.”

-“A lot of the things we took issue with are gone, but we also see it as a missed opportunity,” she said.
-“There are issues in the ticketing world right now that need to be addressed.”
+California lawmakers have vowed to continue working on the issue next year.
+But by then, the memory of the outrage over Taylor Swift’s concern tickets will have likely faded, depriving consumer advocates of the public pressure they had hoped would spur change.

+Herrell, director of the Consumer Federation of California, cited a quote that has been attributed to such people as former British Prime Minister Winston Churchill and former Chicago Mayor Rahm Emanuel: “Never let a crisis go to waste.”